saharmor/dalle-playground/README.md

 3. Install requirements `pip install -r requirements.txt`
 4. Make sure you have pytorch and its dependencies installed _[Installation guide](https://pytorch.org/get-started/locally/)_
-5. Run web server `python app.py 8080` (you can change from 8080 to your own port)
+5. Run web server `python app.py --port 8080 --model_version mini` (you can change from 8080 to your own port)
 6. In a different terminal, install frontend's modules `cd interface && npm install` and run it `npm start`
 7. Copy backend's url from step 5 and paste it in the backend's url input within the web app